go-vikunja/vikunja/Featurecreep.md

   * The broker has a list of subscribed users
   * It then checks who is allowed to the see the event it recieved and sends it
   * [ ] Being able to define filters for notifications or turn them silent completely -> Probably frontend only
+* [ ] Settings for which notifications to recieve over which channel
+  * [ ] Different time-based filters
+* [ ] Subscriptions to tasks or whole project/namespace

 ### More server settings